 - Note: This is a part 2/2 on how to build discipline.
 You can find part 1 here.
 Then there is the list post that started this short series and dives into exploiting the Law of Attraction here.

-You’ve got a goal in mind (if your goal is to become an attractive man that women lust for then click here) and maybe even a vague (or perhaps you’ve already researched the hell out of an) idea on how to make it happen.
+You’ve got a goal in mind and maybe even a vague idea (or perhaps you’ve already researched the hell out of an) on how to make it happen.
 All that’s left is to execute.
 But how do you build good habits and make sure you complete the mission that you’ve set out to do for yourself?

 That’s what we’re going to explore today.
 In part 1 we looked at how to build discipline and start good habits to reach your goals.
 Today we’re going to dive into how some tactics to exploit the power of those budding habits to make sure they stick.